Progressive Ensemble Distillation: Building Ensembles for Efficient Inference: Abstract

 \section{Abstract}

-We study the problem of \emph{progressive distillation}: Given a large, pre-trained teacher model $g$, we seek to {decompose} the model into an ensemble of smaller, low-inference cost student models $f_i$.
-The resulting ensemble allows for flexibly tuning accuracy vs. inference cost, which is useful for a number of applications in on-device inference.
-The method we propose, \algA, relies on an algorithmic procedure that uses function composition over intermediate activations to construct expressive ensembles with similar performance as $g$, but with much smaller student models.
+We study the problem of \emph{progressive ensemble distillation}: Given a large, pretrained teacher model $g$, we seek to {decompose} the model into smaller, low-inference cost student models $f_i$, such that progressively evaluating additional models in this ensemble leads to improved predictions.
+The resulting ensemble allows for flexibly tuning accuracy vs. inference cost {at runtime}, which is useful for a number of applications in on-device inference.
+The method we propose, \algA, relies on an algorithmic procedure that uses function composition over intermediate activations to construct expressive ensembles with similar performance as $g$, but with smaller student models.
 We demonstrate the effectiveness of \algA by decomposing pretrained models across standard image, speech, and sensor datasets.
-We also provide theoretical guarantees for our method in terms of convergence and generalization.
+We also provide theoretical guarantees in terms of convergence and generalization.